 - You may drink water up to 2 hours prior to hospital admission

-- Please remove any contact lenses, make-up, nail polish, jewellery and piercings
+- Please remove any contact lenses, make-up, nail polish, artificial nails, jewellery and piercings

 - Medication that you take on a regular basis, may only be taken on the day of the operation, after consultation with the attending doctor.
 Please bring your medication in its original packaging.
 Also please read the "Information sheet on your anaesthesia and operation", which you received during the preoperative consultation.